How Many New Mexico Tech Students Graduate on Time or at All?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at New Mexico Tech.

-Out of the 1,617 undergraduate students at New Mexico Institute of Mining and Technology, 338 (about 21%) are considered first-time/full-time degree seekers.
+Out of the 408 degree seeking undergraduates new to New Mexico Institute of Mining and Technology in 2016, 338 (about 83%) are considered first-time/full-time .